mil-tokyo/sushi/README.md

 if you want to use WebCL, install node-webcl https://github.com/Motorola-Mobility/node-webcl and set the path in agent_smith_cl.js

 ### browsers
-open test/main.html with your browser. if you want to use WebCL, install Nokia WebCL http://webcl.nokiaresearch.com/ in Firefox and open with it
+open test/main.html with your browser.
+Chromium-WebCL supports WebCL without any plugins.
+Firefox requires Nokia WebCL ( http://webcl.nokiaresearch.com/ ) to use WebCL with it.

 ## Please Contribute the Fastest Matrix Library
-Contact me via twitter.
+Contact me miura@mi.t.u-tokyo.ac.jp